Lightstreamer/Lightstreamer-example-StockList-client-blackberry10-html/README.md

-# Lightstreamer - Basic Stock-List Demo - BlackBerry (WebWorks) Client #
+# Lightstreamer - Basic Stock-List Demo - BlackBerry (WebWorks) Client
 <!-- START DESCRIPTION lightstreamer-example-stocklist-client-blackberry10-html -->

+This demo shows how to use the Lightstreamer JavaScript Client library and the [BlackBerry 10 WebWorks SDK](http://developer.blackberry.com/html5/) to create a simple streaming-enabled application.

 ![screenshot](screenshot.png)

-This demo shows how to use the Lightstreamer JavaScript Client library and the [BlackBerry 10 WebWorks SDK](http://developer.blackberry.com/html5/) to create a simple streaming-enabled application.
+## Details

 Real-Time simulated Stock-List data is received from the Lightstreamer Server deployed @ [http://push.lightstreamer.com](http://push.lightstreamer.com)
 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-blackberry10-html -->

-# Build #
+## Build

 There are different ways to convert an Html application to run on BlackBerry 10.
 This README will focus on the use of the command line tools.
 Feel free to check the [other possibilities](http://developer.blackberry.com/html5/)